cjhillbrand/websocket-sandbox/README.md

 1. Navigate to the Lambda Dashboard
 2. For each Lambda Function above:
-    i.
-Click on the button **creae a function** If the button is not visible, check on the console for a menu on the left, with the label *functions*, and then hit on the ***Create Function*** button. ii.
-Select **Author From Scratch**
+    1. Click on the button **creae a function** If the button is not visible, check on the console for a menu on the left, with the label *functions*, and then hit on the ***Create Function*** button.
+    2. Select **Author From Scratch**
-    iii.
-Under the section **Basic Information**:
+    3. Under the section **Basic Information**:
-        i.
-For Function name put the function name listed in the table above. ii.
-For **Runtime**, select the latest supported version for Node.js iii.
-For **Permissions**, we need to give the lambda function the required permissions we have listed above.
+        1. For Function name put the function name listed in the table above.
+        2. For **Runtime**, select the latest supported version for Node.js
+        3. For **Permissions**, we need to give the lambda function the required permissions we have listed above.
             * Click on **Choose or create an execution role**.
 This unfolds a section where we can trigger the creation of the role for our lambda function.
             * For execution Role, select **Create new role from AWS policy templates**.
 This will expand two fields below the section:
                 * For the **Role Name** input the *function-name*Role
-                * Do not select anything for the **Policy template** field. iiii.
-Click the **Create Function** button on the bottom of the right hand side of the page.
-You should now be taken to the dashboard of that lambda function. iiiii.
-Scroll down to where you see the function code.
-It looks like a code editor and should have one open tab with the file *index.js* iiiiii.
-Copy and paste the code for each function (located in the table above) into the editor.
+                * Do not select anything for the **Policy template** field.
+    4. Click the **Create Function** button on the bottom of the right hand side of the page.
+You should now be taken to the dashboard of that lambda function.
+    5. Scroll down to where you see the function code.
+It looks like a code editor and should have one open tab with the file *index.js*
+    6. Copy and paste the code for each function (located in the table above) into the editor.
 Click **Save** in the top right corner when finished.
         * Take some time and read over the code for each function.
 They either perform some action to DynamoDB or send a message via the websocket.
 Moving forward this fundamental understanding of the code helps understand how our chatroom deals with the information given to it.

 ## Task 3: Creating the WebSocket on API Gateway